Simplero/Simplero-API/README.md

 Find purchase by email
 -----------------------

-`POST /products/1/purchases/find.json` will get a JSON representation of a purchase, looked up by email.
+`POST /products/1/purchases/find.json` will get a JSON representation of an array of purchases, looked up by email.

 **POST request body:**